kekru/ilias-docker/dockerfiles/ilias-configured/README.md

 - initializes the database called `ilias`
 - add a database user `ilias-user` with `my-secret-pw`
 - ensures the database is up before the ilias server starts
+- stores the data of the database in the folder `./.data/db`

 ## External MySQL
 If you want to run it with an external MySQL DB, do it the following way: `docker run -d -p 80:80 whiledo/ilias-configured`